sflavelle/writing/Splintering Realities (Multiversal Crossover Thing)/Parts/1 - Be Kind and Rewind (AHiT)/Chapters/07 - All About The Mets/02 - Entering the Metro.md

 To her left was a signpost, seemingly left by a Metro authority.
 Half of it was written in the cat language, but underneath was seemingly an English translation:

 ```
-Due to actions of the Mafia Town authorities,
+Due to actions of Mafia Town authorities,
 No trains stop automatically at this station.

 To board from this station, please use the